Q:

 A:

-In the chemical industry, it is crucial to distinguish between different chemical substances.
-Ethylamine and aniline are both amine compounds, but they have significant differences in structure and properties.
-This article will analyze in detail how to distinguish these two substances by chemical methods.
+In the chemical sector, it's crucial to distinguish between different chemical substances.
+Ethylamine and aniline are both amine compounds, however they have signifiis able tot differences in structure and characteristics.
+This article will examine in detail how to distinguish these two substances by chemical methods.
+Analysis of Basic characteristics of

-• Smell ethylamine has a strong pungent odor, while aniline has a more elegant odor.
+1. And Based on my observations, 02g/cm³.
+Smell ethylamine has a strong pungent odor, while aniline has a greater elegant odor.
+And Structural differences

-• the chemical structure of ethylamine is CH3CH2CONH2, while that of aniline is C6H5CH2CONH2.
-The aniline molecule contains a benzene ring, which makes its physical and chemical properties different from ethylamine.
+2. The aniline molecule contains a benzene ring, which makes its physical and chemical characteristics different from ethylamine.

 3. other chemical tests

-• the substance to be tested is added to water and its dissolution is observed.
-Ethylamine is slightly soluble in water, while aniline is almost insoluble.
+the chemical to be tested is added to aquatic environments and its dissolution is observed.
+Ethylamine is slightly dissolves in aquatic environments, while aniline is almost insoluble.
+Density determination

-• the density of the substances to be measured is measured by a hydrometer, the density of ethylamine is about 0.74g/cm³, while that of aniline is about 1.02g/cm³.
+the density of the substances to be measured is measured by a hydrometer, the density of ethylamine is about 0.
+74g/cm³, while that of aniline is about

-• the substance to be tested is added to the acidic potassium permanganate solution to observe whether bubbles are generated.
-Aniline reacts with acidic potassium permanganate to produce NH3 gas, while ethylamine does not.
+the chemical to be tested is added to the acidic potassium permanganate solution to observe whether bubbles are generated.
+Aniline reacts with acidic potassium permanganate to create NH3 gaseous, while ethylamine does not.

 5. Summary

-ethylamine and aniline can be easily distinguished by the above chemical methods.
-Ethylamine is slightly soluble in water, with low density, and does not react with acidic potassium permanganate; while aniline is insoluble in water, with high density, and can react with acidic potassium permanganate and release NH3 gas.
-Understanding these chemical properties helps to accurately identify these two substances in practical applications.
+ethylamine and aniline is able to be easily distinguished by the above chemical methods.
+Ethylamine is slightly dissolves in aquatic environments, with low density, and does not react with acidic potassium permanganate; while aniline is insoluble in aquatic environments, with high density, and is able to react with acidic potassium permanganate and emit NH3 gaseous.
+In fact Understanding these chemical characteristics helps to accurately identify these two substances in practical applications.

 Get a Free Quote